SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 An e unit refers to an abstract sign universe component.
 A whatever unit is a given e unit.
 The whatevername is the name we give to a whatever.
+The e world is everything relating to an e unit, including everything relating to emic/etic units, systems, etc. etc.

 ## emic